rundeck/docs/docs/manual/servicenow-app.md

 The Scheduled Scripts module will list the Populate Webhooks Scheduled Script.
 This script can be used to import all available webhooks.
 By default it comes unscheduled.
 In order to keep your webhook listing current the script can be scheduled to run on a regular interval.

-### Calling Webhooks from ServiceNow Code
+### Calling Webhooks from ServiceNow&reg; Code

 Upon import webhooks from your Rundeck Projects will be added to the **Rundeck Webhooks** table.
-A 'Code Example' field provides basic code that can be used in ServiceNow Client or Server side scripts to call that specific webhook.
+A 'Code Example' field provides basic code that can be used in ServiceNow&reg; Client or Server side scripts to call that specific webhook.

 ![Webhook Record](@assets/img/sn-webhook-record.png)